-After the final space shuttle mission in July of 2011, I had the opportunity to shoot gigapixel panoramas for National Geographic of all three orbiters while they were in the decommissioning process at Kennedy Space Center and several other facilities that supported the shuttle program.
+After the final space shuttle mission in July of 2011, I had the opportunity to shoot gigapixel panoramas for National Geographic of all three orbiters during their decommissioning at the Kennedy Space Center.
 This two-year project also allowed me to follow each orbiter to their new homes in Los Angeles, Washington DC, and at the Kennedy Space Center Visitor Complex.

 Inside of the Space Shuttle:

 (click on the picture below for a tour of 9 panoramas)

 Use the red directional links to navigate between all interior areas of a space shuttle orbiter’s Crew Module and out into the Payload Bay.
 Green links provide additional information throughout.
 The tour is best experienced full-screen with the button on the menu.

 Panoramas captured on multiple occasions from December 2011 until November 2012 at the Kennedy Space Center and in March of 2014 at the California Science Center.

 As featured on National Geographic’s website and here on their NewsWatch blog.